forestgrape/coronavirus/diagnosis_and_viral_load.md

 * A high viral load in the sputum or in saliva is an indication for severe disease progression.
 The viral load in NPS samples isn't an indicator.

 ### Take Away
-* __Recommended Diagnosis__: Morning sputum, repeated morning saliva yield high viral loads, good detection rates and predict the disease severity.
+* __Recommended Diagnosis__: Repeated morning saliva specimens yield reliable viral loads which even predict the course of the disease.
 Morning saliva has shown is effectiveness in the surveillance system in Hong Kong.
+Sputum can help to determine the involvement of the lower respiratory tract and the prognosis.
-* __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has only a detection rate of about 60%.
+* __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has a low detection rate of about 60%.
 Nasopharyngeal aspirate has a good detection rate but is not so easy to sample.
 XRay/CTs of the lungs work to detect lung infections causing tissue damage (possible super spreaders) but there's radiation.

 ## Introduction to Diagnosis